-Suspects in New Mexico Compound Were Planning Terrorist Attack In Atlanta Hospital, Investigators Say
+Suspects In New Mexico Compound Were Planning Terrorist Attack In Atlanta Hospital, Investigators Say

 In addition to Siraj Wahhaj and Jany Leveille, Wahhaj’s sisters, Hujrah Wahhaj and Subhannah Wahhaj, along with Lucas Morten were arrested in connection to the alleged crimes committed at the makeshift compound.
 Prosecutors fought to deny bail for the five suspects, but they were allowed to post bail at $20,000 bond each, a judge ruled in Taos, NM.

-Siraj Ibn Wahhaj’s father is Brooklyn imam Siraj Wahhaj of the Al-Taqwa mosque located in in Brooklyn, NY.
-Siraj Wahhaj is also leader of The North American chapter of Muslim Alliance, and he has been linked in the connection to the World Trade Center bombing in 1993, reports the New York Post.
+Siraj Ibn Wahhaj’s father is Brooklyn imam Siraj Wahhaj of the Al-Taqwa mosque located in Brooklyn, NY.
+Siraj Wahhaj is also the leader of The North American chapter of Muslim Alliance, and he has been linked in the connection to the World Trade Center bombing in 1993, reports the New York Post.
 The elder Whahaj said that 3-year-old Abdul-Ghani Wahhaj was his grandson.

 A terrorist attack in the Atlanta area is especially alarming in light of the alleged targeting of teachers and “well-known” institutions by the group.
-One such institution that could have been considered “well-known” and “corrupt” by extremist group is the government agency known as the Centers For Disease Control and Prevention (CDC).
+One such institution that could have been considered “well-known” and “corrupt” by the extremist group is the government agency known as the Centers For Disease Control and Prevention (CDC).

 The CDC houses serious and devastating diseases such as anthrax and smallpox at its location in Atlanta.
-The CDC, Grady and colleges such as Emory, Kennesaw University and Georgia Tech are all located within a few miles of each other, and a terrorist attack with precision such as that shown demonstrated during 9-11 against these institutions could be catastrophic.
+The CDC, Grady, and colleges such as Emory, Kennesaw University, and Georgia Tech are all located within a few miles of each other, and a terrorist attack with precision such as that shown demonstrated during 9-11 against these institutions could be catastrophic.
 The close proximity of these institutions to other can be considered a stone’s throw away from each other in the case of a full-scale and strategic terrorist attack.

 Fortunately, the CDC and the National Institute for Occupational Safety and Health (NIOSH) do have contingencies in place in the event of a terrorist attack against their building and others, however.
 Also comforting is the fact that the CDC is heavily guarded, and it is considered on the front lines against extremist organizations using biological or chemical weapons.

 This is not the first time the Atlanta area has experienced a brush with terrorists and the fallout associated with them.
 Two terrorists involved in the deadly 9-11 attacks rented single-engine airplanes Georgia’s Briscoe Field before the attacks.
-The event led to flight training restrictions in Gwinnett county, and although the terrorists only spent one day at Brisco field, the stigma of their visit remains to this day.
+The event led to flight training restrictions in Gwinnett County, and although the terrorists only spent one day at Brisco field, the stigma of their visit remains to this day.

 What’s more, In 1996, a domestic terrorist detonated a pipe bomb at Centennial Olympic Park during the 1996 Summer Olympics.
-The blast from the bomb killed one person and additionally injured more than a hundered others.
+The blast from the bomb killed one person and additionally injured more than a hundred others.